General (scope, time limits)

 Onward appeal

-Asylum seekers who lodged their application between 24 April 2016 and 09 November 2021 cannot appeal against a decision of the Administrative Court.
+Asylum applicants who lodged their application between 24 April 2016 and 09 November 2021 cannot appeal against a decision of the Administrative Court.
 They can, however, challenge the decision by way of extraordinary legal remedies.

 Decisions of the Supreme Court are published, with identifying information of applicants anonymised.[75]